mlfurman3/gg_field/README.md

 ## Introduction

-Welcome to gg_field!
+Welcome to `gg_field`!

-Inspired by the NFL's Big Data Bowl, gg_field is a tidy way to incorporate an NFL field into your plotting workflow.
+Inspired by Matt Austin's [gg-rink](https://github.com/mtthwastn/statswithmatt/tree/master/hockey-with-r), `gg_field()` is a tidy way to incorporate an NFL field into your data viz workflow.

 The `gg_field()` function creates a list of `ggplot2` annotations, and it can be added to a `ggplot()` call with a `+` before adding other geom layers.